novitayldbrs/Project_Portfolio/README.md

 # Project_Portfolio
-Segmeting Employee using Machine Learning by K-Means Clustering
+Segmenting Employee using Machine Learning by K-Means Clustering